Ffin y Parc Gallery

 Glynn Vivian Art Gallery, Swansea

-A partner of London’s Tate gallery, the Glynn Viv as it is affectionately known, completed a multi-million pound renovation which has changed its fortunes.
+The Glynn Vivian Art Gallery is a partner of London’s Tate gallery.
+The Glynn Viv as it is affectionately known, recently completed a multi-million pound renovation.
 Founded in 1911 by the original bequest of Richard Glynn Vivian (1835-1910), the gallery belongs to the City and County of Swansea, and houses a distinctive collection formed over the last century, which continues to grow with new work from today's artists, supported by gifts, donations and the annual Wakelin Award.

 Martin Tinney Gallery, Cardiff